Frequently Asked Questions

 Please note: if you owe tax to the US, your interest will start accruing from the first tax deadline – April 17th.
 Additionally, if you did not request an extension to October 15th, a late payment penalty of 5% may be assessed each month until the tax is paid.[back to top]

 What is the threshold for filing if I am self-employed?

 If you have self-employment income of over $400, you will need to file a US tax return.[back to top]

 Can you still file for me even if I don’t have records or paperwork for my income?

 In situations like these, we will ask that you provide your total income and the total taxes paid.
-We will also need information on any other income and/or expenses paid out (this would include bank interest and dividends, school payments, childcare expenses, housing costs, etc.).
-Lastly, any proof of employment would help.
+We will also need information on any other income and/or expenses paid out – this would include bank interest and dividends, school payments, childcare expenses, housing costs, etc. Lastly, any proof of employment would help.
 A statement from your employer which states you are employed will help, should the IRS question your non-W2 income.
-It is also a good idea to have copies of your bank statements showing the deposits you receive from your employer.
+Having copies of your bank statements that show the deposits you receive from your employer is another good idea.

-Generally, once you start working with a preparer, any other information that is needed will be asked for.
+Generally, once you start working with a preparer, they will request any other necessary information.
 As each situation is different, these documents may vary depending on the circumstances![back to top]

 Can Greenback e-file for me?